sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=xSpWak84AjA&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed is a Bitcoin momentum trading approach.
-Here's a concise summary:

-1. **Momentum Trading Basics**:
+### 1. Introduction to Momentum Trading
-   - Involves buying or selling based on the strength of recent price trends.
+- **Definition**: Momentum trading involves buying and selling securities based on the strength of recent price trends.
-   - Identifies upward or downward trends to take positions accordingly.
+- **Objective**: Identify upward or downward trends in the market and take positions accordingly.

-2. **Bitcoin Strategy**:
+### 2. Momentum Trading in Bitcoin
+- **Strategy Overview**:
-   - Triggers for trades are determined by whether the closing price crosses above or below a 25-day high of the close.
+  - Buy when the close crosses above the 25-day high of the close.
-   - Long position is taken when the close crosses above this threshold, and short when it falls below.
+  - Sell when the close crosses below the 25-day high of the close.

-3. **Performance Metrics**:
-   - Backtested results show 179 trades with an average gain of 2.35% per trade.
+### 3. Trading Rules
+- **Entry Signal**: Close crosses above the 25-day high → Go long at close.
+- **Exit Signal**: Close crosses below the 25-day high → Sell at close.

+### 4. Backtest Performance
+- **Total Trades**: 179
+- **Average Gain per Trade**: 2.35%
-   - Compound Annual Growth Rate (CAGR) is 55.7%, indicating significant potential profitability.
+- **Compound Annual Growth Rate (CAGR)**: 55.7%
-   - Maximum drawdown is 23%, highlighting the risk involved.

-This strategy leverages price momentum in Bitcoin to capitalize on trends, potentially offering substantial returns with a manageable risk profile as indicated by the metrics provided.
+- **Maximum Drawdown**: 23%

+### 5. Conclusion
+- **Effectiveness**: Momentum trading can be a profitable strategy for Bitcoin by leveraging recent price trends.
+- **Recommendation**: Traders can use the discussed strategy to take positions and potentially earn profits.

+---

+This structure organizes the content clearly, focusing on key sections such as introduction, strategy details, performance metrics, and conclusions.
 </details>

 <details>